QingyangKong/knowledge-dump/Specifications/EntityFramework/User Defined Table Types.md

 ## Why use User Defined Table
 In a project, data transfer object(DTO) is usually used to aggregate data to pass around in calls.
 The reason to use DTO is to reduce number of calls.
 Entityframework serves as a bridge between app(may be a service, web backend, console app, etc) and database.
 In some case, there might be a requriement that a bunch of data is better to be bundled together and transferred in one call.
 DTO can be used to agrregate data in this way, and User_Defined_table is like DTO in database side to get information in DTO passed by entityframework.
+Another reason is that list of item can be saved into a data table and saved in one batch.
 ## Architecture
 <b>Object</b>(DTO) &nbsp;&nbsp; -> &nbsp;&nbsp; <b>DataTable</b>(a data type can be recgonized by db) &nbsp;&nbsp; -> &nbsp;&nbsp; <b>SqlParameter</b>(datatable with other properties)&nbsp; -> &nbsp;&nbsp;<b>user defined table</b>(DTO in db side) &nbsp;&nbsp;-> &nbsp;&nbsp;&nbsp;<b>stored procedure</b>(function in db side) &nbsp;&nbsp;->&nbsp;&nbsp; <b>table</b>(data saved in db)
 ## Example